LMIS-AG/AW40-hub-docker/README.md

 ## Overview

-Prototype implementation of the AW40 HUB Architecture on Docker\
+This is the prototype implementation of the AW4.0 HUB Architecture.\
 Currently included services:

 | Service (see [docker-compose.yml](docker-compose.yml)) | Description                                                              |